Understanding the Landscape: Smart Bands and Smart Watches Compared

 - Keeping data private and safe

-- Making sure health measurements are accurate
+- Making sure health checks are accurate

-- Being truthful about health benefits
+- Being honest about health benefits

-- Working with electronic health records
+- Working with health records

 Potential Impact on Consumer Health and Wellness

-- Help people manage long-term health conditions better
+- Help manage long-term health problems better

 - Work with online doctor visits